Mr-Whiskerss/Azure-CIS-Benchmark-Assessment-Auto/README.md

 ## Limitations

 - The tool assesses what the authenticated identity can see.
 Findings are only as complete as the granted permissions.
-- It maps to CIS controls but is not a certified CIS assessment and does not replace the official [CIS-CAT](https://www.cisecurity.org/cybersecurity-tools/cis-cat-pro) tooling.
 - A `PASS` reflects the configuration state at scan time only.
 - Designed for single-subscription assessments; run once per subscription for multi-subscription tenants.